When Cinnaminson's Acme market , Nick Scotto says he was a bit worried.

 On a recent afternoon, Scotto, accompanied by his daughter Sonia Scotto, a recent Stockton College graduate, stood in the middle of his soon-to-open eatery, Nick’s Pizza and Pasta, in The Shoppes at Cinnaminson, as five or so construction workers hung drywall, wired lighting and laid flooring.

-The Delran resident also notes while the closing of the big-box supermarket did affect his business slightly, it also pushed him to open another restaurant, one he had been thinking about that would have an expanded menu.
+The Delran resident also notes while the did affect his business slightly, it also pushed him to open another restaurant, one he had been thinking about that would have an expanded menu.

 And despite slow economic times, Scotto points out people still like to go out to eat.
 And his prices will remain gentle on budgets.